DiRW: Path-Aware Digraph Learning for Heterophily: Introduction

-Inspired by the above key insights, in this paper, we propose \underline{Di}rected \underline{R}andom \underline{W}alk (DiRW), which can be viewed as a plug-and-play directed walk strategy for existing DiPathGNNs or a new learning paradigm for digraphs.
-Specifically, DiRW first designs a direction-aware walk strategy to identify potential relationships between the current node and its generalized neighbors through walk sequences (motivated by \textbf{Key Insight 1}).
-Subsequently, DiRW fine-tunes the walk numbers and walk lengths on a node-adaptive basis, thereby providing a rich information source for representing the current node (motivated by \textbf{Key Insight 2 \& 3}).
-After that, DiRW employs a node-wise learnable path aggregator to efficiently represent node embeddings, which breaks the fixed neighborhood constraints of traditional message-passing mechanisms, allowing the exploration of higher-order node semantic consensus.
+Inspired by the above key insights, we propose \underline{Di}rected \underline{R}andom \underline{W}alk (DiRW), which can be viewed as a plug-and-play directed walk strategy for PathGNNs or a new digraph learning paradigm.
+Specifically, DiRW first designs a direction-aware walk strategy to identify potential neighbor relationships (motivated by \textbf{Key Insight 1}).
+It then fine-tunes walk numbers and lengths on a node-adaptive basis (motivated by \textbf{Key Insight 2}).
+Finally, DiRW employs a node-wise learnable path aggregator to represent node embeddings, breaking the constraints of message-passing mechanisms.

-\textbf{Our contributions.} \textit{(1) Novel Perspective.} To the best of our knowledge, this paper is the first to propose the concept of DiPathGNN and summarize its advantages.
-Furthermore, we emphasize the critical need for fine-grained walking strategies in digraphs, offering valuable empirical studies. \textit{(2) Plug-and-play Strategy.} We introduce DiRW for digraphs, which customizes walk probabilities, length, and number for each node.
-It can be seamlessly integrated with any DiPathGNN to enhance performance. \textit{(3) New DiGNN.} DiRW is also regarded as a new learning architecture for digraphs, consisting of an optimized path sampler in the pre-processing stage and a well-designed node-wise path aggregator in the learning process. \textit{(4) SOTA Performance.} Experiments demonstrate that DiRW achieves an improvement of $2.81\%$ as a plug-and-play strategy in node classification and $0.82\%$ as a novel DiGNN in link prediction.
+\textbf{Our contributions.} \ding{192} \textit{\underline{Novel Perspective}.} This paper is the first to introduce DiPathGNN and highlight its advantages, emphasizing the need for fine-grained walking strategies in digraphs through valuable empirical studies. \ding{193} \textit{\underline{Plug-and-play Strategy}.} We present DiRW, which customizes walk probabilities, lengths, and numbers for each node, seamlessly integrating with any DiPathGNN to enhance performance. \ding{194} \textit{\underline{New DiGNN}.} DiRW also serves as a new learning architecture for digraphs, featuring a pre-processed optimized path sampler and a well-designed node-wise learnable path aggregator. \ding{195} \textit{\underline{SOTA Performance}.} Experiments demonstrate that DiRW improves node classification by $2.81\%$ as a plug-and-play strategy and enhances link prediction by $0.82\%$ as a novel DiGNN.